 8. Lack of Solidarity Between Women, LGBQT, and Ethnic People

 The LGBTQ, Hispanic, Asian, or Black people that were in the offices were not always guaranteed to be allies personally or professionally.
 Please know, there have been some amazing ethnic coworkers, women, and LGBTQ I have had the pleasure of working alongside.
-However, more of them have been traitorous or complicit in office politics or worse.
+However, some have been traitorous or complicit in office politics or worse which is blow in the struggle for inclusion and fairness.
 I am not obligated to speak on behalf of other groups when very few have stood up with me.
 I speak on behalf of myself and what I represent.
-When I would confide my problems in white women who presented themselves to me as allies, ethnic people, or LGBTQ and I was abandoned or labeled a ‘complainer’.
+I stand with and respect those who also speak on behalf of their perspective.
+When I would confide my problems in white women who presented themselves to me as allies, ethnic people, or LGBTQ, I was often abandoned or labeled a ‘complainer’.
 These were people who did not experience even half of the bad treatment that I was given and could not relate or did not want the trouble.
-Far too often, they are complicit or active agents in problematic behavior in museums.
+Far too often, they were complicit or active agents in problematic behavior in museums.

 9. Imagined Villainy

 My excellence was seen as a threat and people reacted with vicious jealousy.
 My accomplishments were manipulated into negatives.
 I was called ‘mean looking’, ‘unfriendly’, or ‘intimidating’ by simply walking down the hall or sitting at my desk.
 When someone has imagined themselves as your victim they are looking for reasons to justify it.

 Since elementary school, I have been pulled aside to be unjustly verbally abused by women in power.
 I refused to live the rest of my adult life being spoken to in this manner.